Traveller (role-playing game): Starships

 Starships range from small one-person scouts, to giant planetoid colony ships.
 Design rules balance power, life support, and defenses for consistent ships.
-It is complex enough to be able to generically represent most starships used in role-playing games and flexible enough to support custom add-ons to the system.
-(GDW published several board games allowing Traveller space battles to be played out as games in their own right - Mayday uses the Traveller rules, while Brilliant Lances and Battle Rider use the Traveller: The New Era rules.)
+GDW published several board games allowing Traveller space battles to be played out as games in their own right - Mayday, Brilliant Lances and Battle Rider for example.

 Worlds

 Worlds range from barren planetoid moons to large gas giant worlds, from uncolonized territories to planets with billions of people.
 The world generation rules produce a random mix of worlds.

 Setting

-The original booklets contain generic rules for running science fiction role-playing games with no official setting.
-But in the adventures and supplements, a suggested setting emerges.
+Early in the adventures and supplements, a default setting emerged, based on in-house play tests done for the game.
 In this setting, the human-dominated Third Imperium is the largest interstellar empire in charted space, a feudalistic union of worlds, where local nobility operate largely free from oversight and restricted by convention and feudal obligations.

-Races
+Sophonts

 The setting features descendants of humanity who are collectively called Humaniti.
-These include the Solomani, humans emigrated from Earth within the last few thousand years, the Vilani, humans transplanted from Earth tens of thousands of years ago by the Ancients (see below) who founded the First Imperium, and the Zhodani, psychic humans ruled by psionically-gifted nobles.
+These include the Solomani, humans emigrated from Earth within the last few thousand years, the Vilani, humans transplanted from Earth tens of thousands of years ago by the Ancients (see below) who founded the First Imperium, and the Zhodani, psychic humans ruled by psionically gifted nobles.

-Despite the thematic dominance of the human race, with most adventures taking place in human space, the Traveller universe is cosmopolitan and contains many technologically advanced species known as sophonts, a term borrowed from earlier science fiction material.
+Despite the thematic dominance of the human race, with most adventures taking place in human space, the Traveller universe is cosmopolitan and contains many technologically advanced sophonts, a term borrowed from earlier science fiction material.
 The setting principally concerns itself with six major races that developed faster-than-light travel independently.
 In addition to Humaniti, the standard list of major races includes the honor-bound catlike Aslan, the winged lizard-like Droyne, the sixfold-symmetric and manipulative Hivers, the centaur-like militant vegetarian K'kree, and the wolf-hybrid Vargr.

 Additional minor races are numerous.
 An early publication from GDW notes that "The minor races, of which there are hundreds within the area of known space, will be largely left up to individual referees."
 GDW's quarterly publication, the Journal of the Travellers Aid Society designed by Loren K. Wiseman, sketched out about one race per quarter, starting with the Aslan in Issue 7.
 Taken together with aliens casually mentioned or introduced in separate scenarios or adventures—often arbitrarily—there is therefore no indication that the number of minor races is limited in any sense.